 Why should you invest in happy employees?

 As Fast Company states:

-“A recent study by economists at the University of Warwick found that happiness led to a 12% spike in productivity, while unhappy workers proved 10% less productive.
-As the research team put it, “We find that human happiness has large and positive causal effects on productivity.
+“A recent study by economists at the University of Warwick found happiness led to a 12% spike in productivity, while unhappy workers proved 10% less productive.
+As the research team put it, “We find human happiness has large and positive causal effects on productivity.
 Positive emotions appear to invigorate human beings.”